Mitarbeiter des Instituts für Entwurf und Entwicklung an der BURG, 1959. Foto: Walter Danz

 The textile studio integrated into Burg Giebichenstein University of Art and Design Halle in 2014 supports interdisciplinary teaching and research in weaving, embroidery, sewing and dyeing.
 It also houses the screen-printing and weaving studio, which includes jacquard looms.
 In addition to supporting the comprehensive educational opportunities at BURG, textile studio staff also completes commercial orders for museum-quality textile restoration, for example.

 Burg Giebichenstein University of Art and Design Halle has its own daycare centre with room for 50 children ages 0 to six.
-Located in Halle Park, BurgKita follows a pedagogical concept developed in the university’s programme for play and learning design.
+Located in the Volkspark Halle, BurgKita follows a pedagogical concept developed in the university’s programme for play and learning design.
 The university and VHS Bildungswerk operate the creative kindergarten jointly.

 With the products of its workshops and specialist student collaboration on major decorating commissions, BURG became one of Germany’s most influential art schools.